ZeroExistence/debian-live-workstation/README.md

 # debian-live-workstation
-This repository is used to create a live build of Debian Buster.
-The main use of this is to burn an image to Flashdrive, and use it as workstation.
+This repository is used to create a live build of Debian Bullseye.
+The main use of this is to burn an image to flash drive, and use it as workstation.

 # Specification:
 - Debian Version: Bullseye